tshauck/blog.trenthauck.com/content/posts/testing-static-sites-and-other-cool-shit.md

 whole idea is to trade off the dynamism for easy content generation.
 That said, there's no reason why SOA concepts don't apply.

-So the idea is pretty simple, put PlanOut behind an API, use client side JS call the API and serve the treatment, and then use GA to store the response.
-Oh, also, use some other cool shit (hence the title) along the way.
+So the idea is pretty simple, put PlanOut behind an API, use client side JS to call the API and serve the treatment, and then use GA to store the response.
+Oh, also, use some other cool shit along the way.

 # Plan of Action

 Some more detail on how this will work:

 1. The Experiment: Setup a PlanOut Experiment with treatments, overwrite PlanOut's logging to log the exposures to postgres.
-The experiment will be of 3x2 factorial design with three variants of a message used and two styles.
+The experiment will be a 3x2 factorial design with three variants of a message used and two styles.
 The unit with be a cookie\_id, which I'll talk more about in a bit.
 2. The Glue: Have [Tornado][tornado] listen for incoming requests then serve the